akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/testkit.md

 with HTTP response parts or rejections.
 Sometimes, however, you will want to verify that your service also translates
 @ref[Rejections](rejections.md#rejections-scala) to HTTP responses in the way you expect.

 You do this by wrapping your route with the `akka.http.scaladsl.server.Route.seal`.
-The `seal` wrapper applies the logic of the in-scope implicit @ref[ExceptionHandler](exception-handling.md#exception-handling-scala) and
+The `seal` wrapper applies the logic of the in-scope @ref[ExceptionHandler](exception-handling.md#exception-handling-scala) and
 @ref[RejectionHandler](rejections.md#the-rejectionhandler) to all exceptions and rejections coming back from the route, and translates them to the respective `HttpResponse`.

-Note that `akka.http.scaladsl.server.Route.seal` is only needed in test code, but not in your application code.
+Note that explicit call on the `akka.http.scaladsl.server.Route.seal` method is needed in test code, but in your application code it is not necessary.
 As described in @ref[Sealing a Route](routes.md#sealing-a-route), your application code only needs to bring implicit rejection and exception handlers in scope.